 - Overall pitch for site content.
 If you're building a portfolio site, I want to see photos/screenshots/the actual body of work you plan to include.
 It's hard to design or build anything without the content!
-So you'll need that ready to go asap.
+So you'll need to decide what works you're including and have the assets ready to go asap.

 - Overview of functionality - number of pages, types of interactions and menus, intended user experience.

 - Examples of inspiration sites.
-This will help us see some of the elements you're going for, and help me see how ambitious it might be from a technology standpoint.
+This will help us see some of the design elements and components you're going for, and help me see how ambitious it might be from a technology standpoint.

 Don't worry if you haven't learned how to do all of the things you want in the final project yet.
 I'll help you determine what's within the scope of "Web 1", and don't forget that we still have more new concepts to cover!

-The presentations will be about 5-10 minutes, with a few minutes of feedback.
-Please submit an exported pdf of the presentation in addition to whatever original format you create it in (Keynote, Powerpoint, etc).
+The presentations will be about 5-7 minutes, with a few minutes of feedback.
+Please submit an exported pdf of the presentation in addition to the original format you create it in (Keynote, Powerpoint, Google Slides, etc).